mpi-dsg/GRE_Longitudinal/README.md

-# GRE
+# GRE_Longitudinal
-GRE is a benchmark suite for learned indexes and traditional indexes to measure throughput and latency with custom workload (read / write ratio) and any dataset.
-GRE quantifies datasets using local and global hardness, and includes a synthetic data generator to generate data with various hardness.
+GRE longitudinal is a temporal benchmark suite for learned indexes and traditional indexes to measure throughput and latency with custom workload (read / write ratio) and any dataset.
+GRE_Logitudinal is extended from the original GRE benchmark in the paper below.

 See details in our VLDB 2022 paper below.
 If you use our work, please cite:
 ```